Analysis | The White House makes it clear that it sees chaos in the streets as politically useful

 Much of the recent rhetoric against cities has been boosted by a heavy focus on violence and riots on Fox News and Fox Business.
 Since protests emerged in late May, Fox News has mentioned one of those two terms in an average of 2.3 percent of its coverage on any given day.

-It's been omnipresent at the Republican convention as well.
-It's a certainty that Trump will mention the subject on Thursday night.
+It has been omnipresent at the Republican convention, as well.
+It’s a certainty that Trump will mention the subject on Thursday night.
 His campaign has made clear that the president will discuss the subject and, with some irony, that “the reaction cannot be to escalate violence."

 That “violence” and “protests” are often blurred in the rhetoric is itself intentional.
-On Thursday night, Fox News’s Tucker Carlson defended the actions of the 17-year-old charged with homicide in the shooting deaths of two protesters.
+On Wednesday, Fox News’s Tucker Carlson defended the actions of the 17-year-old charged with homicide in the shooting deaths of two protesters.

 “How shocked are we that 17-year-olds with rifles decided they had to maintain order when no one else would?”
 Carlson declared.
 “Everyone could see what was happening in Kenosha.
 It was getting crazier by the hour.
 Watch this scene from last night.”